-This post will teach you how I made a DIY drawer organizer for spices using cheap pine project board you can get at your local home improvement store.
+Wondering how to store spices in a drawer?
+This post will teach you how to make a spice rack for a drawer using cheap pine project board you can get at your local home improvement store.

 One thing that we have always battled is spice organization.
 We have a lot of spices.
 For a while we did the lazy-susan-in-the-cabinet approach.
 That was too cluttered.
 Then we decided to use one of those plastic organizers with drawers to at least contain some of them from rolling around.
 That just became frustrating because you’d sometimes have to check three different drawers to find the spice you want.